Josip Broz Tito: Prison

-After his sentencing, his wife and son returned to Kumrovec, where they were looked after by sympathetic locals, but then one day, they suddenly left without explanation and returned to the Soviet Union.
+After Broz's sentencing, his wife and son returned to Kumrovec, where sympathetic locals looked after them, but then one day, they suddenly left without explanation and returned to the Soviet Union.
 She fell in love with another man, and Žarko grew up in institutions.
 After arriving at Lepoglava prison, Broz was employed in maintaining the electrical system and chose as his assistant a middle-class Belgrade Jew, Moša Pijade, who had been given a 20-year sentence for his communist activities.
 Their work allowed Broz and Pijade to move around the prison, contacting and organising other communist prisoners.
 During their time together in Lepoglava, Pijade became Broz's ideological mentor.
 After two and a half years at Lepoglava, Broz was accused of attempting to escape and was transferred to Maribor prison, where he was held in solitary confinement for several months.
 After completing the full term of his sentence, he was released, only to be arrested outside the prison gates and taken to Ogulin to serve the four-month sentence he had avoided in 1927.
 He was finally released from prison on 16 March 1934, but even then, he was subject to orders that required him to live in Kumrovec and report to the police daily.
 During his imprisonment, the political situation in Europe had changed significantly, with the rise of Adolf Hitler in Germany and the emergence of right-wing parties in France and neighbouring Austria.
-He returned to a warm welcome in Kumrovec but did not stay for long.
-In early May, he received word from the CPY to return to his revolutionary activities and left his home town for Zagreb, where he rejoined the Central Committee of the Communist Party of Croatia.
+He returned to a warm welcome in Kumrovec but did not stay long.
+In early May, he received word from the CPY to return to his revolutionary activities and left his hometown for Zagreb, where he rejoined the Central Committee of the Communist Party of Croatia.